How to manage user reviews at scale: Three tactics for success

 In this article, we’ll be looking at how to positively impact CSAT with an automated approach to review management, and offer some tips and tricks to organize your workflows.
 We also hear from three market leaders who share their tips for success: Figma, a leading design platform, PicsArt, the number one creative visual storytelling platform in the world, and mobile gaming studio Gram Games - the brand behind smash hit games including Merge Magic! and Merge Dragons!.

-While these companies come from very different industries, they all have a few things in common: a commitment to excellent user experience, watertight review management strategies, and extremely high ratings across thousands of reviews in the app stores.
+While these companies come from very different industries, they all have a few things in common: a commitment to excellent user experience, watertight review management strategies, and extremely high ratings across thousands of reviews in the app stores. iOS reviews can affect your app's ratings - find out how to handle them effectively.

 Before kicking off, let’s take a quick recap: why should you pay attention to user reviews in the first place?